Ernyoke/ervin-szilagyi-static-site/src/articles/how-to-build-a-bluesky-rss-like-bot-with-aws-lambda-and-terraform.md

 The whole codebase can be found on GitHub: [https://github.com/Ernyoke/bsky-aws-blogs](https://github.com/Ernyoke/bsky-aws-blogs)

-If you want to see the deprecations warning in your BlueSky feed, you can follow [https://bsky.app/profile/deprecatedbyaws.bsky.social](https://bsky.app/profile/deprecatedbyaws.bsky.social).
+If you want to see the deprecations warning in your BlueSky feed, you can follow the handle: [https://bsky.app/profile/deprecatedbyaws.bsky.social](https://bsky.app/profile/deprecatedbyaws.bsky.social).

 ## Final Words